Legal / Ethical

 Nonmaleficence in Nursing: Nursing Ethics Breakdown

-• In the next installment of Nursing Ethics Breakdown examine the role of nonmaleficence in nursing as the principle of preventing harm towards other humans.
+• In the next installment of Nursing Ethics Breakdown examine the role of nonmaleficence in nursing as the principle of preventing harm toward other humans.

-• Recognize the importance of nonmaleficence through practical examples in nursing and examples of consequences if nonmaleficence is not followed.
+• Recognize the importance of nonmaleficence through practical examples in nursing and potential consequences if nonmaleficence is not followed.

 Katy Luggar-Schmit